disk5464/UploadToMega/README.md

 ## Known Issues
 * If your drive is out of space, or close to it, the upload will start but when you run out, the script will get stuck in an infinite loop.
-* ~~Sometimes if you run the script and MEGAcmd is not already running the script will either hang or take forever to proceed.
-For now, just close the script and rerun it.~~
 * Sometimes the loop that shows the progress won't end and just loop forever.
 The file will be uploaded but the script won't produce an encoded link or the text file.